spartanmayo/recursionschemes-1/recursionTalk.md

 case class Mult[A](x:A, y: A) extends RingF[A]
 ```

-For the definition of Ring, we can build a value as deep as we want, for example:
+Because of the inductive rules of `Ring`, we can build a value as deep as we want, for example:

 ```scala
 val expresion1 = Mult(Elem(4), Add(Elem(3), One))
 ```
 ![](examples/example.png)

-But, for the RingF, we are able to build just base cases like `Elem(7)`, `Add(3, 4)`, etc.
+But, for `RingF`, we are able to build just base cases like `Elem(7)`, `Add(3, 4)`, etc.

-Lets imagine that we want to evaluate an expresion to, for example, the value resulting from solving the operations.
-This can be made by the recursive function:
+Imagine that we want to evaluate the expressions produced by `Ring` and `RingF`, for example, the value resulting from solving the operations.
+For `Ring`, this can be made by the recursive function:

 ```scala
 def toInt: Ring => Int = {